Maschell/WUPSPluginPlayground/overlay_test/README.md

 ```
 sd:/wiiu/plugins
 ```
-When the file is placed on the SDCard you can load it with [Wii U Plugin System (WUPS)](plugin loader).
+When the file is placed on the SDCard you can load it with [plugin loader](https://github.com/Maschell/WiiUPluginSystem/).

 ## Building